ibm-cloud-docs/watsonx-code-assistant/ansible-howto.md

 3. Click **Create experiment**.
 The data upload page opens.
 4. Upload your data (in JSONL format) that you want to customize the model with.
 You can either drop your file into the drop area or click **Browse** or **Select from project** to find the file locally or pull it from an existing watsonx project.
 For more information about formatting your sample, see [NEED LINK](https://docs.ai.ansible.redhat.com/) in the Red Hat Ansible content parser tool documentation.

-   To improve your model's accuracy, you need to provide at least 1000 samples (Red Hat Ansible inputs and outputs).
+   To improve your model accuracy, you need to provide at least 1000 samples (Red Hat Ansible inputs and outputs).
 For more information about verifying that your sample is well-formed, click **View sample**.
    {: important}

 5. Click your uploaded file to start comparing your data to the base model.
 The **Compare you data with the IBM base data** page opens.